-To help, a handful of designers shared their home hacks for starting your foot on the right day.
-From the practical, to the well-appointed, to the tech-savvy, having a great morning has never been so easy.
+To help, a handful of designers shared their home hacks for starting your day on the right foot.
+From the practical to the well-appointed, to the tech-savvy, having a great morning has never been so easy.

 Let the Light In

 “Open the blinds and let the light in.
 Natural light helps you wake up and feel energized.
 If you get up before the sun, try to mimic its light with sunshine colored smart bulbs.” —Alessandra Wood, interior design expert and vice president of style at Modsy